Drugs & Medications - Lexuss 210 oral

 Lexuss 210 oral Warnings

 Products that contain codeine or dihydrocodeine should not be used in children after certain surgeries (including tonsil/adenoid removal).
 Also, for children younger than 12 years, do not use codeine or dihydrocodeine to treat cough or pain unless specifically directed by the doctor.
+Use of codeine or dihydrocodeine is not recommended to treat cough and pain in children between 12 and 18 years old who have breathing problems.
 Some children are more sensitive to codeine or dihydrocodeine and have had very serious (rarely fatal) breathing problems such as slow/shallow breathing (see also Side Effects section).
 Talk with your doctor or pharmacist about the risks and benefits of this medication.

 Lexuss 210 oral Uses